ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 Measures of Effect
 ~~~~~~~~~~~~~~~~~~

-Meta-analyses can be performed for dichotomous and continuous outcomes.
-For dichotomous outcomes, the measure of effect is typically risk ratios or odds ratios; for continous outcomes the measure of effect is typically standardized mean differences.
+Meta-analyses can be performed for dichotomous, polytonomous, and continuous outcomes.
+For dichotomous and polytonomous outcomes, the measure of effect is typically risk ratios or odds ratios; for continous outcomes the measure of effect is typically standardized mean differences.

 Fixed Versus Random Effects Assumptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~